josh-flori/Vanilla-Neural-Nets/README.md

    basic architectures.
 Vary the number of hidden layers, units per layer, learning rate and number of iterations enough to get a good feel for different behavior and in different circumstances.
-No dev or test sets included, only testing behavior of training set"""
+No dev or test sets included, only testing behavior of training set.
+   Uses batch gradient descent."""

 Network 2:
 """The purpose of this network is to take a smattering of models from network_1